-Dr. David A. Vanden Bout is the Dean of the College of Natural Sciences.
-The Dean's office is located in W.C.
-Hogg 3.134 and can be reached at (512) 471-3285 or cnsdean@austin.utexas.edu.
+Dr. David A. Vanden Bout is the Dean of Natural Sciences.
+The Dean's office is in W.C.
+Hogg 3.134 and can be reached at (512) 471-3285.
+The website can be found here.

-CNS is home to a number of organized research units and twelve academic departments, including Astronomy, Chemistry, Computer Sciences, Human Ecology, Integrative Biology, Marine Science, Mathematics, Molecular Biosciences, Neuroscience, Physics, and Statistics and Scientific Computation.
+CNS is home to several organized research units and twelve academic departments, including Astronomy, Chemistry, Computer Sciences, Human Ecology, Integrative Biology, Marine Science, Mathematics, Molecular Biosciences, Neuroscience, Physics, and Statistics and Scientific Computation.

-Please visit the CNS website for additional information about college-wide policies: cns.utexas.edu/graduate-education/college-policies.
+Please visit the CNS website for additional information about college-wide policies: cns.utexas.edu/graduate-education/college-policies